reststate/reststate-client/README.md

 [![CircleCI](https://circleci.com/gh/reststate/reststate-client.svg?style=svg)](https://circleci.com/gh/reststate/reststate-client)

-A lightweight client for making requests to a JSON API service.
+A lightweight client for making requests to a JSON:API service.

-- It doesn't attempt to provide a way to utilize every possible feature of JSON API; instead, it offers a core set of functionality sufficient for most apps.
+- It doesn't attempt to provide a way to utilize every possible feature of JSON:API; instead, it offers a core set of functionality sufficient for most apps.
-- It doesn't attempt to abstract away the JSON API object format; instead, it returns JSON API data as-is.
+- It doesn't attempt to abstract away the JSON:API object format; instead, it returns JSON:API data as-is.

 `@reststate/client` provides a simple Promise-based API suitable for just about any JavaScript application.
 It doesn't handle persistence, though; for that, wrappers are available for a variety of popular state stores: